 If you have not done so already, register for the replacement courses as designated above.
 If you have any questions, consult your academic adviser or make an appointment with the department chair.

-If you're already planning to major in business administration, you need just additional courses (one additional semester) to graduate with TWO majors.
-In addition, you also will earn the SAP Recognition Award.
+If you're already planning to major in business administration, you need just a few additional courses (one additional semester) to graduate with TWO majors and earn the SAP Recognition Award.